 Tips for Overcoming Depression One Step at a Time

-Depression drains your energy, hope, and drive, making it difficult to do what you need to feel better.
+Depression drains your energy, hope, and drive, making it difficult to take the steps that will help you to feel better.
 But while overcoming depression isn’t quick or easy, it’s far from impossible.
 You can’t just will yourself to “snap out of it,” but you do have more control than you realize—even if your depression is severe and stubbornly persistent.
 The key is to start small and build from there.
-Feeling better takes time, but you can get there if you make positive choices for yourself each day.
+Feeling better takes time, but you can get there by making positive choices for yourself each day.

-But social support is absolutely essential to depression recovery.
-Staying connected to other people and the outside world will make a world of difference in your mood and outlook.
+You may feel too exhausted to talk, ashamed at your situation, or guilty for neglecting certain relationships.
+But this is just the depression talking.
+Staying connected to other people and taking part in social activities will make a world of difference in your mood and outlook.
+Reaching out is not a sign of weakness and it won’t mean you’re a burden to others.
+Your loved ones care about you and want to help.
 And if you don’t feel that you have anyone to turn to, it’s never too late to build new friendships and improve your support network.

 Look for support from people who make you feel safe and cared for.
-The person you talk to doesn’t have to be able to fix you; he or she just needs to be a good listener—someone who’ll listen attentively and compassionately without being distracted or judging you.
+The person you talk to doesn’t have to be able to fix you; they just need to be a good listener—someone who’ll listen attentively and compassionately without being distracted or judging you.

 Make face-time a priority.
 Phone calls, social media, and texting are great ways to stay in touch, but they don’t replace good old-fashioned in-person quality time.
-The simple act of talking to someone face to face about how you feel can play a big role in lifting the fog of depression and keeping it away.
+The simple act of talking to someone face to face about how you feel can play a big role in relieving depression and keeping it away.